 The Children's Health Initiative (CHI) of Greater Los Angeles is a public-private coalition seeking to keep kids healthy and ensure that every child has access to health care coverage.
 The CHI convened in May 2003 by L.A.
 Care Health Plan, The California Endowment, and the Los Angeles County Department of Health Services.
-The Coalition is comprised of over 50 organizations including healthcare providers, private employers, business leaders, advocacy groups, foundations, public health officials, labor unions and educators.
+The Coalition is comprised of over 30 organizations including healthcare providers, advocacy groups, foundations, public health officials, labor unions and educators.

-We remain deeply committed to the health and well-being of these young people and have secured commitments from many Healthy Kids network providers as well as community partners to ensure that families will continue to have access to free or low cost health care.
+The CHI Coalition remains deeply committed to the health and well-being of these young people and have secured commitments from many Healthy Kids network providers as well as community partners to ensure that families will continue to have access to free or low cost health care.
 The CHI Coalition will also continue to work to identify coverage options for the very vulnerable populations not part of the Federal healthcare expansion under the Affordable Care Act.